rootstrap/blog/content/Consumer Privacy Regulations CCPA and GDPR - Pablo Blanco.md

 stronger privacy, traceability, and transparency.
 The CCPA allows consumers to have control, ownership, and gain security over their personal information.
-They also allow for the request that any business disclose and if necessary delete any personal information collected.
+They also allow for the request that any business disclose , and if necessary, delete any personal information collected.

 This data protection gives consumers the right to: